Skip to Main Content

 Does home insurance cover roof leaks?

-For example, if a storm comes through and wind blows some of your roof shingles away, causing rain to leak into your ceiling, the associated roof leak would most likely be covered by your home insurance.
-However, if there is a slow leak due to deteriorated or incorrectly installed chimney flashing, for example, any ensuing damage may not be covered by your policy.
+For example, if a storm comes through and its winds blow some of your roof shingles away, causing rain to leak into your ceiling, the associated roof leak would most likely be covered by your home insurance.

-• Ground movement caused by earthquakes, landslides or sinkholes (unless you opt for a specific endorsement to be added to your policy)
+• Ground movement caused by earthquakes, landslides or sinkholes (unless you have earthquake insurance or another policy endorsement)

 • Nuclear accidents